Hey Kids (Start Here)

 He will think his way out of his current problems.

-This strategy has never failed him.
+Such a strategy has never failed him.

-He needs to take a step back and reconsider his previous two weeks as a whole.
-He has been distracted by an entire array of terrifying problems: a shortened attention span that was certainly Newton’s fault, bureaucratic difficulties, a job search, the brief but torturous belief that the PPDC had entirely ruined his colleague’s brain, finding an apartment that was not dangerously radioactive, insomnia, headaches, intermittent episodes of epistaxis, nausea induced by cognitive dissonance, the concern that his colleague was on the verge of a psychotic break secondary to sleeplessness, the concern that he himself could get lost in the neural pathways in his head that weren’t his own—
+He ought to take a step back and reconsider his previous two weeks as a whole.
+He has been distracted by an array of terrifying problems: a shortened attention span that was certainly Newton’s fault, bureaucratic difficulties, a job search, the brief but torturous belief that the PPDC had ruined his colleague’s brain, finding an apartment that was not dangerously radioactive, insomnia, headaches, intermittent episodes of epistaxis, nausea induced by cognitive dissonance, the concern that his colleague was on the verge of a psychotic break secondary to sleeplessness, the concern that he himself could get lost in the neural pathways in his head that weren’t his own—

 Yes.